 - At or after the real estate closing for the purchase of the buyout property - After all supporting documentation is provided to verify eligibility for each incentive - One time per household, for each eligible incentive.
-For example: The buyout of an owner-occupied primary residence with an LMI household of 4 people will receive one (1) \$5,000 moving expense incentive, one (1) \$25,000 LMI incentive and one (1) Market Adjustment Incentive OR (1) Housing Adjustment Incentive, if applicable.
+For example: The buyout of an owner-occupied primary residence with an LMI household of 4 people will receive one (1) \$5,000 moving expense incentive, and/or one (1) \$25,000 LMI incentive if applicable.

 42 U.S.C.
-5305(a)(4): Properties that serve as second homes are not eligible for rehabilitation assistance or housing incentives provided through a CDBG-MIT program. s
+5305(a)(4): Properties that serve as second homes are not eligible for rehabilitation assistance or housing incentives provided through a CDBG-MIT program.